mfbolus/StanleyLab_Instructions/SpikeSorting_Kilosort.md

 This is very fast because the data is being directly addressed with no memory mapping, *etc.*, required.
 When I have more time, I will wrap user-friendly code around this functionality, specifically for the Stanley Lab data structure I let stagnate for about 9 months.

 ## Example Preprocessing Script (Matlab)
 **You will notice below that KiloSort does a pre-processing step, which includes BP filtering.
-In the future, I should probably bypass filtering at this stage.**
+In the future, I should probably bypass filtering at this stage or disable that part of the KiloSort code.**

 Here is my preprocessing script as of this writing (2018/03/28).